-(e) In providing employer group plans under division (A)(4) of this section, the administrator shall establish a program designed to mitigate the impact of a significant claim that would come into the experience of a private, state fund group-rated employer for the first time and be a contributing factor in that employer being excluded from a group-rated plan.
+(e) In providing employer group plans under division (A)(4) of this section, the administrator shall establish a program designed to mitigate the impact of a significant claim that would come into the experience of a private, state fund group-rated employer or a taxing district employer for the first time and be a contributing factor in that employer being excluded from a group-rated plan.
 The administrator shall establish eligibility criteria and requirements that such employers must satisfy in order to participate in this program.
 For purposes of this program, the administrator shall establish a discount on premium rates applicable to employers who qualify for the program.

 (f) In no event shall division (A)(4) of this section be construed as granting to an employer status as a self-insuring employer.